 Cuyana Recycled Cashmere Mock Neck

-If you are looking for an environmentally sustainable option, you could try thrifting or look at a brand like Cuyana that sells a Recycled Cashmere Mock Neck Sweater.
+If you are looking for an environmentally sustainable option, you could try thrifting or look at a brand like Cuyana that sells Recycled Cashmere Sweaters.
 Recycled yarns have been getting more popular over the last few years, and a few different retailers are now selling it.

 Cuyana’s cashmere garments are manufactured in Scotland and Italy, considered to have the world’s best yarn manufacturing techniques.
 This Mock Neck has a stylish and cozy cut that makes it perfect for staying comfortable in the winter months.